callieburuchara/callieburuchara/README.md

 ### Hey there, I'm Callie 👋

-👩‍💻 Senior Software Engineer at New Relic that enjoys TypeScript & Ruby
+👩‍💻 Senior Software Engineer at Uplift that loves TypeScript and is learning to love Python

 🇺🇸 Based in Virginia, USA

-🔍 Loving the problem solving, bug hunts, and amazing colleagues at New Relic
+🔍 Loving the problem solving, bug hunts, and amazing colleagues at Uplift

 🐦 Creator of Horus, an open-source observability solution for microservices